SarthakMakhija/tech-lessons/_posts/2021-04-04-diving-into-java-bytecode.md

 ### Quick overview of class file structure

 Let's take a quick look at the structure of the class file.
-Don't worry if something is not clear at this stage, it should become more clear as we proceed with examples.
+Don't worry if something is not clear at this stage, it should become clear as we proceed with examples.
 Let's take a simple example to understand what constitutes our class file.

+(*Please note: bytecode is trimmed for the entire article*).

 {% highlight java %}
 final public class SumOfN implements Serializable {